NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             a.
 There are still members in the group.

-            b.  ***One of the group’s members has the group set as its primary group.***
+            b.  ***One of the group's members has the group set as its primary group.***

             c.  ***You do not have the proper permissions for the